Question: What are Ackees?

 This incident is now considered a rare occurrence because of the increased awareness of the necessity for consuming only the ripe, naturally opened Ackees.

-Companies such as Goudas Foods, implement meticulous quality control policies, and in conjunction with the companys educated and qualified suppliers, it is ensured that only wholesome, sun-ripened Ackees, with pods naturally opened, are harvested for canning.
+Companies such as Goudas Foods, implement meticulous quality control policies, and in conjunction with the companies educated and qualified suppliers, it is ensured that only wholesome, sun-ripened Ackees, with pods naturally opened, are harvested for canning.

 Allowing for the release of all harmful gases, followed by the proper cleaning and removal of seeds, qualified inspectors then eliminate the soft fruits.